covertnine/c9-starter/readme.txt

 == Upgrade Notice ==

+= 2.1.8 =
+* This version of the theme works with WordPress 5.5 and C9 Blocks 1.1.3

 = 2.1.1 =
 * This version of the theme works with the latest version of WordPress version 5.4